pegasystems/react-sdk/README.md

 ## Pega Infinity Server and Constellation-enabled Application

 The React SDK assumes that you have access to a Pega Infinity server (8.7.0 GA) running an application that is configured to run using the Constellation UI service.
-The sample application can be found in the React SDK download associated with this repo that will be available at [https://community.pega.com/marketplace/components/react-sdk](https://community.pega.com/marketplace/components/react-sdk)

-The **MediaCo** sample application is already configured as a Constellation application and can be found in the React SDK download associated with this repo which is available at [https://community.pega.com/marketplace/components/react-sdk](https://community.pega.com/marketplace/components/react-sdk)
+The **MediaCo** sample application is already configured as a Constellation application and can be found in the React SDK download associated with this repo which is available at [https://community.pega.com/marketplace/components/react-sdk](https://community.pega.com/marketplace/components/react-sdk).
+The OAuth 2.0 Client Registration records associated with the **MediaCo** application are available in the same React SDK download.

-SDK tested with:
+The **React SDK** has been tested with:
-- node 14.18.1
+- node 14.18.* (and associated npm versions)

-- npm 6.14.15
+Future updates to the SDK will support more recent LTS versions of node as Constellation supports them.

-Please refer to the **React SDK Guide** provided in the Marketplace download for steps to prepare your Infinity server and node environment for steps in the next section.
+**Before** installing and running the SDK code, please refer to the **React SDK Guide** provided in the Marketplace download for steps to prepare your Infinity server and node environment so you can proceed with the steps in the next section.